virtmerlin/doc-bosh-intro/Readme.md

 Operating System Specific Installation of CLI is documented [here](http://bosh.io/docs/cli-v2.html).

 **Get the BOSH CLI ...**

+- This cookbook uses version 2 of the BOSH CLI.
+Its a go compiled binary,  but does have some os dependancies

 `1. sudo wget -O /usr/local/bin/bosh https://s3.amazonaws.com/bosh-cli-artifacts/bosh-cli-2.0.28-darwin-amd64 && sudo chmod 755 /usr/local/bin/bosh`